 While we have little control over the conditions we find ourselves in, we can adapt to the environment – and Momentum is in a strong position to ensure we keep our communities connected, engaged and better informed.

 What have we done so far?
 We’ve resourced our content team to ensure our audiences have the business information and intelligence they need to make smarter business decisions.

 We’re committed, across all our markets, to deliver timely and insightful analysis as it happens; our journalists and writers are the best in the business, we back them and we back your industry.

-We have also moved quickly to position our awards business so that we can maintain some level of continuity across all our programs.
+We have also moved quickly to position our awards business so that we can maintain continuity across all our programs.

 We’ll also have greater bandwidth and creativity to reveal our finalists, highlighting the secrets of their success, telling their stories and profiling their organisations to support business growth.